eslager/TGIS503_FA2021/lab3-partA.md

 ### Part 2: Integrate routing in a Leaflet map
 Now that you’re a little more familiar with the routing plugins available for Leaflet, let’s integrate one into a Leaflet map.
 #### Step 1: Choose a routing plugin and set up your workspace
 For basic routing functionality, I like Leaflet Routing Machine.
-Its latest version was released in November 2018, and the latest commit was made to its GitHub repository earlier this month.
+Its latest version was released in November 2018, and the latest commit was made to its GitHub repository in June 2021.
 The documentation is more developed than many plugins, and there are working demos and even tutorials available.
 Let’s go with this one.
 As with most Leaflet libraries and plugins, we can download the necessary files (a CSS file and a JS file) for using Leaflet Routing Machine and host them ourselves, or we can find them on unpkg.com.
 We'll use the CDN unpkg.com version instead of downloading.

 #### Step 2: Set up a minimal Leaflet map and initialize the routing plugin
 In a text editor like Atom, let's create our files: index.html, styles.css, and scripts.js.
 Save these in a new folder.
 As always, consider uploading your folder as a repository to GitHub now, or you can save this step until later when you're ready to put your work up on GitHub Pages.